wiku/nbp-rates/README.md

 # nbp-rates
-Simple app to fetch official NBP rates of table A using the official API provided by NBP (Narodowy Bank Polski) (http://api.nbp.pl/api/exchangerates/rates/A).
+Simple app to fetch official NBP currency exchange rates (table A) and gold prices using the official API provided by NBP (Narodowy Bank Polski) (http://api.nbp.pl/api/exchangerates/rates/A).

 Build instructions:
 1. Pull repositoty using git or download the content